 The circuit board and rack-mount box in a Switcher Kit.
-(Not available in Simian Lite.
-This option is available in Simian Pro)

 Sampling (Digitizing)

 The process of converting an analog to digital signal is known as digitizing or sampling.
 With audio, the analog waveform is chopped into a number of slices per second.
 At each slice, the amplitude is measured and rounded to the nearest available value.
 The more chops per second (sampling rate) and the finer the values assignable to the amplitude (dynamic range), the better the representation of the original.